Agoric/documentation/main/ertp/api/mint.md

 ## mint.getIssuer()
 - Returns: `{Issuer}`

 Get the `Issuer` associated with this `mint`.
-A `mint` is always in an unchangable one-to-one relationship with an `issuer` from their creation.
+From their creation, a `mint` is always in an unchangable one-to-one relationship with an `issuer`.

 ```js
 const { issuer: quatloosIssuer, mint: quatloosMint } = makeIssuerKit('quatloos');